hemanthmanu04/backend-worldwise/readme.md

-# Backend for ReactQuiz
+# Backend for Worldwise

-## Fake API which has set of questions stored for the quiz
+## Fake API which contains the data of the cities to which the user as travelled to.